citp/privacy-policy-historical/s/st/sto/storesupply.com.md

 Periodically, Store Supply Warehouse will sponsor sweepstakes or contests and links to those sweepstakes or contests will be included on this Website.
 The specific rules posted with the particular sweepstakes or contests will apply to entrants and will supersede the Privacy Policy and terms and conditions posted on this Website.

 Through the “Email Offers” link on the Website, you may subscribe to receive periodic promotional emails offered by Store Supply Warehouse.
 We will retain the email address and zip code information submitted by you to Store Supply Warehouse through the “Email Offers” link for purposes of sending you the promotional emails, for tracking recipient geographic information, and periodically sending you surveys through our third-party provider so that Store Supply Warehouse may better serve you.
+We also will use this information to improve our products and services.
 All such promotional emails will contain an opt-out option whereby the recipient can choose to opt out of receiving all such future emails to the submitted recipient email address.

 If you choose to contact us through our “Contact Us” link, we collect your name, email address, postal address, telephone number, and the contents of your message.
 We use the information obtained when you contact us through the “Contact Us” link to process and respond to your suggestion or customer service request.
 We may respond to you by phone, email, or postal mail, depending on the information you choose to submit.
 We also will use this information to improve our products and services.
 In accordance with our Website terms and conditions, we also reserve the right to use your name and comments in promotional material for Store Supply Warehouse.

 Potential future employees of Store Supply Warehouse may also choose to submit an employment application on the Website.
 The pages listing employment opportunities or the “Careers” pages are operated by a third party partner.
 When you visit those pages, you are visiting a separate website and are subject to the terms and conditions and privacy policy of that site.

 Your Application Information, once delivered to us, is used only to process your employment request, which includes corresponding with you to make arrangements for your association with us or to notify you of the results of our review of your application.
 The information may be printed and stored, and administrative personnel may review the information.

+In some circumstances, we may share your information with certain third parties to assist us in providing our products or services on your behalf or to otherwise improve your experience on the Website.

 **Security of Your Information**